-We were among the first asset managers to put in place a blanket exclusion for companies which derive more than 30% of revenues from coal.
-We also exclude assets linked to food commodities, deforestation and other unsustainable practices causing natural ecosystem conversion. and follow exclusion rules on controversial weapons such as Anti-Personnel Landmines.
+We were among the first asset managers to put in place a blanket exclusion for companies active in the coal sector, which we have extended to unconventional oil & gas since.
+We have also decided to exclude assets linked to food commodities, deforestation and other unsustainable practices causing natural ecosystem conversion, and follow exclusion rules on the main controversial weapons such as anti-personnel landmines.

-We also manage Environmental, Social and Governance (ESG) and Responsible Investment funds applying additional exclusions policies to help systematically address the most severe sustainability risks in the investment decision-making process.
+We also manage Environmental, Social and Governance (ESG) and Responsible Investment funds applying additional exclusions policies (e.g. violation of international norms & standards regarding Human Rights, Society, Labor and Environment, or companies with severe ESG controversies) through our ESG Standards policy, to help address the most severe sustainability risks in the investment decision-making process.

 Climate Risk Policy